AmethystBird/COMP3016-Lab-Tasks/Lab7/README.md

 ```

 ### Task 3
-Complete above.
+Try composing the aforementioned code in order to use an MVP in order to view our scene.

 ### Task 4
-Achieve the same transform in 'Dynamic Rotation' with addition of MVP.
+Our wooden rectangle no longer perpetually rotates as it did in the [Dynamic Rotation](#dynamic-rotation) section.
+Your task is to bring this feature back alongside the addition of the MVP.

 ## Controls
 ### Movement